quietvoid/dovi_tool/docs/editor.md

     // Level 9 Mastering Display Primaries
     // Optional, replaces existing L9.
-    // Implies converting to CM V4.0.
+    // The RPU must already be CM v4.0 for this to have any effect
     //
     // String value, must match enum.
     // Default: "DCIP3D65".